openforis/fra-platform/server/definitions/en/tad.md

 > **Forest** and **other wooded land** with mangrove vegetation.

-### TEMPORARILY UNSTOCKED AND/OR RECENTLY REGENERATED
+### TEMPORARILY UNSTOCKED AND/OR RECENTLY REGENERATED FOREST

 > Forest area which is temporarily unstocked or with trees shorter than 1.3 meters that have not yet reached but are expected to reach a canopy cover of at least 10 percent and tree height of at least 5 meters.